-1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
-From the list of available wireless networks, select the network you want to connect to can click Connect.
-If the network is using WEP, the screen (as shown to the right) will appear.
+- Open the Wireless Utility by double-clicking on the D-Link icon in your system tray (lower-right corner of screen).
+From the list of available wireless networks, select the network you want to connect to and click Connect.
+If the network is using WEP, the screen (as shown to the left) will appear. - 2.
+Enter the WEP key exactly as it is on your wireless router or access point.

-- 2. Enter the WEP key exactly as it is on your wireless router or access point. - 3.
-Click the Show text in the password field box to see the WEP key.
+- 3. Click the Show text in the password field box to see the WEP key.
 Unchecking it will hide the key. - 4.
 Click OK to connect to the network.
 Allow up to 30 seconds to connect.